VladimirMakhnev/X-MASS/README.md

 ## How to use

-Prepare input files at the directory with scripts.
+1. Download the package into the working folder.
-Launch the main.py script:
+	N.B.: Beware of lack of free space on the drive!

-`python main.py `
+	N.B.: All input files should be in the working directory!

-where **filenames.inp** contains info about all other files and method of calculation:
+2. Setup the **filenames.inp** which contains info about all other files and method of calculation:

 | **File**                              | **Description**                    |
 |---------------------------------------|------------------------------------|